owensgl/intro-genomics/syllabus.md

 Students completing this course will be able to:

-* Navigate on unix commandline.
+* Navigate on unix command line.
 * Use R for data wrangling and plotting.
 * Understand how genomic data is generated.
-* Run commandline genomic programs.
+* Run command line bioinformatic programs.
+* Explain the principles behind genome assembly and variant detection.
 * Turn sequence data into genetic variation.
 * Run basic population genetic analyses.
 * Explain how and why genomic data is generated.